hokashun/docsify/docs/networking.md

 # Networking

-All applications speak to Spot's API over a network connection.
+All applications speak to GR-1's API over a network connection.
 Understanding networking protocols is critical to debugging issues and creating a robust, high-performant application.

 ## Network Choice

-Spot offers a variety of networking options to support a diverse set of applications and environments.
+GR-1 offers a variety of networking options to support a diverse set of applications and environments.
 Options include:

-*  **Spot as a connected peer**.
-Applications can be deployed on computers that physically connect to Spot via the rear RJ-45 port, the DB-25 payload port, or the RJ-45 port on a Spot GXP payload.
+* **GR-1 as a connected peer**.
+Applications can be deployed on computers that physically connect to GR-1via the rear RJ-45 port, the DB-25 payload port, or the RJ-45 port on a GR-1 payload.
 This provides a reliable, high-rate communications link without infrastructure requirements, but limits where the application can be run.
-*  **Spot as a WiFi access point**.
-Applications with physical proximity to Spot can connect to the WiFi access point and communicate directly without any networking infrastructure.
+* **GR-1 as a WiFi access point**.
+Applications with physical proximity to GR-1 can connect to the WiFi access point and communicate directly without any networking infrastructure.
-*  **Spot as a WiFi client**.
-Spot can join an existing WiFi network, and applications can also join the same WiFi network to talk to Spot.
-This approach increases the possible range between application and Spot, but attention needs to be paid to dead zones in the network, handoff times between access points, and other considerations.
+* **GR-1 as a WiFi client**.
+GR-1 can join an existing WiFi network, and applications can also join the same WiFi network to talk to GR-1.
+This approach increases the possible range between application and GR-1, but attention needs to be paid to dead zones in the network, handoff times between access points, and other considerations.
-*  **Spot via custom communications links**.
-Custom communication links such as cell modems and Persistent Systems radios can act as a bridge between Spot and applications.
+* **GR-1 via custom communications links**.
+Custom communication links such as cell modems and Persistent Systems radios can act as a bridge between GR-1 and applications.
 These can be useful when the above cases are insufficient for network design.

-While the application-layer protocol for the Spot API works across any IP-based network connection, the examples above show that networking choice can have a significant impact on the performance and reliability of an application as well as deployment strategies.
+While the application-layer protocol for the GR-1 API works across any IP-based network connection, the examples above show that networking choice can have a significant impact on the performance and reliability of an application as well as deployment strategies.

-## gRPC and Protocol Buffers
+## Http and Websocket

-[gRPC](https://grpc.io) is the application-level protocol used by the majority of the Spot API. gRPC was chosen because it provides a secure, performant protocol with support for a broad set of programming languages and environments.
+Http and websocket are the application-level protocol used by the majority of the GR-1 API.
+They was chosen because they provide a secure, performant protocol with support for a broad set of programming languages and environments.

 gRPC specifies the service interfaces and remote procedure calls (RPCs) supported by the service.
 For example, the Spot API has an authentication service with the following definition: